nimbinatus/design-system/_component_design/eyebrow.md

 ### Logo states

 - The logo can only be interacted with and clicked when the application has a default landing page, such as a dashboard or overview.
-- If the application has no landing page, then the logo only receives the detault state.
+- If the application has no landing page, then the logo only receives the default state.

 {% endcolumn %}